mseminatore/TeslaJS/README.md

 Here are some of the most recent features and fixes:

 1. Samples now include enhanced command line processing.
-2. Beginning with version **1.0.18** all of the samples support specifying the vehicle for multi-car owners.
+2. Beginning with version **1.0.18** all of the samples support specifying the vehicle index for multi-car owners.
 3. Beginning with version **1.0.19** adding support for offline testing via the **mockla** sample

 ## Known Issues